Ultimate Xterra: Review

-As an option, you can add a children’s room which unfolds and then literally hangs from its Velcro attachments under the folded-over top, a full 4x2.5m main awning which mounts across the back of the camper and can come complete with walls, door and mesh screened windows, and a full under-bumper skirt to keep the wind from blowing through.
+As an option, you can add a children’s room which unfolds and then literally hangs from its hook and fastener attachments under the folded-over top, a full 4x2.5m main awning which mounts across the back of the camper and can come complete with walls, door and mesh screened windows, and a full under-bumper skirt to keep the wind from blowing through.

 The offroad functionality of the camper is enhanced by its weight, a scanty 840kg Tare with a load capacity of 460kg, which makes it usable with every 4WD on the road and a comfortable package for just about all the softroaders out there that want to at least look like they’re going somewhere tough.

 The ball weight of just 45kg is also excellent, and the great 570mm ground clearance gives an exceptional departure angle of 32º and an 18º ramp-over angle.